Feat-FeAR/logSpace/content/docs/setups/hugo.md

 the status indicator in GitHub’s _Actions_ menu will change to green.
 * Clicking on the commit message and under the _deploy_ step, you will see a link to your live site.
+* Also, use that link to update the `baseURL` field in your `hugo.toml` configuration file.

 __In the future, whenever you push a change from your local repository, GitHub will automatically rebuild your site and deploy the changes__.

+---
 ## Add content
 ### Pages
 __Markdown__ is the standard content format supported by __Hugo__.
 You can put